How to Unlock an iPhone

 • The device must not be reported as lost, stolen, or blocked.

-• The account associated currently using the device must be in good standing.
+• The associated account currently using the device must be in good standing.

 • You have requested no more than two mobile device unlock codes per line of service in the last 12 months.